NDMyers/portfolio/README.md

-# Visit here: nickmyers.vercel.app
+## Link: nickmyers.vercel.app

-## My SWE Portfolio written with TypeScript, TailwindCSS, and deployed with vercel
+My SWE Portfolio written with TypeScript, TailwindCSS, and deployed with vercel.